 That was enough convincing for me to purchase a pair.

-My criteria for purchase
+My criteria for purchasing blue-light blocking glasses

 Amazon has a huge selection of blue light blocking glasses and I needed to narrow it down.
 Here were my criteria: